Brain Tumor – Types, Symptoms, and Causes

 - Changes in respiration, blood pressure, and heartbeat in brain stem tumors

 This is a short summary of tumors in the major regions of the brain.
-As one goes more in depth a variety of symptoms can be found ranging from loss of language comprehension to hallucinations.
+As one goes more in-depth, various symptoms can be found, ranging from loss of language comprehension to hallucinations.

 Cause Of Brain Tumors